How to Become Swiss Resident by Working in Switzerland

 Alternatively, EU and non-EU/EFTA applicants can choose to invest in a company which is struggling to expand, as it lacks the necessary funding.
 This new funding should then enable the company to create jobs and assist the Swiss economy to expand.
 The investment must add economic value to a particular Swiss region.

-A higher level of due diligence criteria must be met by non-EU/EFTA nationals, in comparison to EU/EFTA nationals, and the business proposition, will also need to offer greater potential.
+A higher level of due diligence criteria must be met by non-EU/EFTA nationals, in comparison to EU/EFTA nationals, and the business proposition, put forward, will also need to offer greater potential.

 Individuals